R2Northstar/NorthstarWiki/docs/faq.md

 ### Q: How can I check if my server is listed on the server browser?

-You can use community-made server browsers like: [https://taskinoz.com/northstar/](https://taskinoz.com/northstar/)
+You can use community-made server browsers such as: [https://taskinoz.com/northstar/](https://taskinoz.com/northstar/) or [https://cpdt.dev/northstar/](https://cpdt.dev/northstar/)

 ### Q: Will there be a console version?